2025 Show sponsors thanked

 A sponsors’ night in the middle of a pandemic

-The show committee regularly holds a sponsor’s event each year to say thank you for their support.
-Without the sponsor’s support, the show would be unlikely to happen.
+The show committee regularly holds a sponsor’s event each year to thank them for their support.
+Without the sponsors’ support, the show would be unlikely to happen.

-The current sponsors are listed on the show society website.
+The 2021 sponsors were listed on the show society website.

 Don’t walk behind me; I may not lead.